NEWS & EVENTS

 Ancient eyes flicker open, like a ghost awakening.
 “What’s that?”
 Grandpa says.

-“The towels.
+“The wet towels.
 In the gaps.
 Keeps the air out, don’t it,” Ma says.

 A leg shifts, with a groan.
 “If you say so, Martha.”

 His wink brings out my smile, for perhaps the first time that day.
-I glance to the patterns of dirt on the window pane, wondering if that’s what gave Grandpa the arthritis: years of breathing in bad air.
+I glance to the patterns of dirt on the window pane, wondering if that’s what gave Grandpa the arthritis.
+Tick tock.
+Tick tock.
+Years of breathing in bad air.

 “What about the park?”
 Ma says.